wclaytor/wclaytor.github.io/assets/resume/notes.md

 Nice!
 These project repos are currently private, so instead of 'source' buttons let us replace those with 'view readme' buttons that link to our new README.html files.

+---

+Nice, thanks!
+Having read the entire review, the first thing we should tackle is the icon issue.
+The recommendation to use SVG icons sounds great and will allow us to eliminate dependencies.
+Please create a plan to replace all of our icons with SVG icons.

+-

+Nice!
+Let's go!